Usually, our attention is only drawn to this drug, known as Gamma hydroxybutyric acid, when it is related to a sinister sex offence.

 It is commonly used by people to facilitate and intensify the experience of sex.
 The drug is therefore popular with those who are into the chemsex scene and within the gay and bisexual community.

 It will make you feel more sexually confident and aroused whilst drastically reducing your inhibitions.

 However, not everyone who abuses it takes it for its aphrodisiac properties.
 Some will take it for its ecstasy like stimulant effects or for its ability to deliver powerful sedation.

-The effects and risks of GHB
+The effects and risks

-The effects of GHB include:
+The effects and symptoms of GHB abuse include: